 The Ministry of External Commerce and Tourism, through Promperú, launched a new advertising campaign of international importance: “Peru, the richest country in the world.”
-This message was shared by people all over the world through important global communication networks.
+People all over the world shared this message through important global communication networks.

-3. Its coffee: Peruvian coffee is considered by various specialists to be one of the most delicious in the Americas.
+Various specialists consider Peruvian coffee to be one of the most delicious in the Americas.
 It grows in interandean valleys in the Andes mountain range.
-Its intense flavor, as well as its exquisite texture, is preferred by many international restaurants.
+Many international restaurants prefer its intense flavor, as well as its exquisite texture.

 We hope these 5 amazing things have captured your heart.
 If you’ve already visited, we’re sure the unforgettable memories are burning brightly again in your mind.
 If you haven’t been yet, remember we’re waiting for you in Peru with open arms.
 As soon as you arrive, your life will never be the same!